LeoSf/basys_projects/README.md

 This project is based on the Abacus Demo from Digilent Inc for the Basys 3 board.
 Resources:
 https://reference.digilentinc.com/learn/programmable-logic/tutorials/basys-3-abacus/start

 This design includes pushbuttons, LEDs, switches, and seven segments.
+The main modifications made to this example are the use of a general reset signal, and as a consequence, the word length of each number is 7 bits.

 **Description:**
 1. Setting Inputs
-The abacus can preform 4 arithmetic functions on two 8-bit numbers.
+The abacus can preform 4 arithmetic functions on two 7-bit numbers.
-    * Switches 15-8 represent input A.
+    * Switches 14-8 represent input A or Number #1.
-    * Switches 7-0 represent input B.
+    * Switches 6-0 represent input B or Number #2.
 The abacus works by setting the slide switches to your desired operands and then selecting an operation with the buttons.
 The result will be displayed on the 7 segment display.
 On startup, the display will read 0.

+2. Addition - Button Left
+Addition is activated while btn_left_i is pressed.
+This function uses the formula A + B. The 7-segment display will show the difference and sign until the user releases BTNU.
+The result will then start to scroll across the display.

-2. Subtraction - BTNU
+2. Subtraction - Button Right
-Subtraction is activated while BTNU is pressed.
+Subtraction is activated while btn_right_i is pressed.
 This function uses the formula A - B. The 7-segment display will show the difference and sign until the user releases BTNU.
 The result will then start to scroll across the display.

+3. Multiplication - Button Up
+Multiplication is activated while btn_up_i is pressed.
+This function uses the formula A * B. The 7-segment display will show the product until the user releases BTND.
+The display will then return to whatever >was last scrolling.

-4. Division - BTNR
+4. Division - Button Down
-Division is activated while BTNR is pressed.
+Division is activated while btn_down_i is pressed.
 This function uses the formula A / B. The 7-segment display will show the quotient until the user releases BTNR.
 The display will then return to whatever was last scrolling.

-5. Modulo/Remainder - BTNL
+5. Modulo/Remainder - Button Center
-Modulo is activated while BTNL is pressed.
+Modulo is activated while btn_center_i is pressed.
 This function uses the formula A % B. The 7-segment display will show the remainder until the user releases BTNL.
 The display will then return to whatever was last scrolling.